Hairun-nisha/Word-Transform/README.md

 2. Open `index.html` in your preferred browser.
 3. Ensure an internet connection for API integrations.

+Technologies Used:

+HTML: Structure of the app.

+CSS: Styling with animations, frosted-glass effect, and responsiveness.

+JavaScript: Interactivity and API integrations.

+APIs:

+Wikipedia (Summarization).

+Datamuse (Synonyms).

+MyMemory (Translation).

 ## Contributing
 Contributions are welcome!
 Fork the repository and submit a pull request with your changes.
 Please ensure your code is clean and well-documented.